khoek/RemoteBukkit/README.md

 * --pefixlevel - Prefixes each output message with the log level.

 ##Download
-The latest plugin build can be downloaded [here](http://dev.bukkit.org/server-mods/remotebukkit/files/12-plugin-v1-2-1/).
-The latest GUI build can be downloaded [here](http://dev.bukkit.org/server-mods/remotebukkit/files/11-gui-v1-0-1/).
-The latest console build can be downloaded [here](http://dev.bukkit.org/server-mods/remotebukkit/files/10-console-v1-3-1/).
+The latest builds can be downloaded [here](http://dev.bukkit.org/server-mods/remotebukkit/files/).